 - Lost wages from time spent away from work.

 - Loss of future wages if you can no longer do your job.

 You may be eligible for additional compensation for pain and suffering and other losses as well, and in rare some cases, you may be eligible for punitive damages.
 Talk to your car accident attorney to find out more about the damages you may be able to recover in your specific case.

 Get Legal Help Today

-The attorneys and staff at the Law Office of Kenneth E. Berger understand that you and your family are in a tough situation after the accident, and that you need serious legal help right away.
-Reach out to us by telephone, use our contact form to send us an email, or click the live chat box on this page to talk to an experienced legal professional about your accident situation, and get the help you deserve today.
+The attorneys and staff at the Law Office of Kenneth E. Berger understand that you and your family are in a tough situation after enduring a trucking accident, and that you may need serious legal help right away.
+Reach out to us by telephone at (803)-790-2800, use our contact form to send us an email, or click the live chat box on this page to talk to an experienced legal professional about your accident situation, and get the help you deserve today.